 - 19-page Break the Sugar Habit workbook from Lisa Byrne

 Cutting the white sugar in particular is very important for natural fertility; if that’s something you’re interested in, the Fertility Flower software will help you track your cycles and even remind you to get well nourished with a checklist of wholesome foods for fertility.
 (And no white sugar!)

 If you’re still consuming a lot of white sugar, you may want to start weaning yourself simply by switching to more natural sweeteners.
-That’s why I’m finishing up the series; check out what we’ve covered already:
+Check out what we’ve covered in the series:

 - Why is White Sugar Bad for You?

 - Does Raw Honey have Health Benefits?

 - How to Bake with Honey (and Honey Recipes)

 - Unrefined Dehydrated Whole Cane Sugar (Rapadura, Sucanat, Panela and Muscovado)

 - Facts on Stevia: is it natural?